-Type changing letters to guide KeyMan through the maze.
+Type changing letters to walk KeyMan through the maze.
 Eat all the energy...

-Touch typing games have become one of the most popular ways to develop typing skills in the classroom through the level of interaction they allow and the variety of students which they appeal to.
-While playing, students are also learning hand eye coordination and muscle memory.
-These are two of the most important elements of mastering touch typing.
+Typing games have become one of the most popular ways to develop keyboarding skills in the classroom through both the level of interaction they allow and also the variety of students which they appeal to.
+While playing with keyboard, students are also learning hand eye coordination and muscle memory.
+These are two most important elements of mastering touch typing.

-Free typing games have proven to be effective when it comes to learning how to quickly pick up a new skill.
-Students are challenged at just the right times and rewarded upon completion.
-The element of completing a challenge in exchange for a reward whether it be a certificate of completion or otherwise is often enough to make the experience one that students will remember.
+Typing games have proven to be effective for learning how to quickly pick up a new skill.
+Students are challenged more and more at just the right times and rewarded upon completion.
+The idea of completing a challenge in exchange for a reward whether it is a certificate of completion or a name on the high score list is often enough to make the good experience for students.

 Children generally will feel some sort of accomplishment when they are able to reach goals.
 Younger kids will benefit from a simple sticker chart that shows their progress at the end of each class.
 Older children may like bar graphs or more formal charting.